-To add, modify or delete Console user accounts click Configuration " General Settings " User Management.
+To add, modify or delete Console user accounts go to Configuration " General Settings " User Management.
 Each Console user must be assigned to one role / access level:

-- Administrator Has full privileges.
-Can manage other user accounts.
-Is the only role allowed to access Configuration " General Settings " License Manager - Operator Can change any configuration but is not authorized to modify user accounts - Guest Has read-only access to Console, without access to any configuration.
+- Administrator Has full privileges and is allowed to manage other user accounts.
+Is the only role allowed to access Configuration " General Settings " License Manager - Operator Can change any configuration but is not authorized to modify other user accounts - Guest Has read-only access to Console, without access to any configuration.
 Can have a granular, permission-based access to specific reports, dashboards, Sensors, IP groups, tools, etc.